Priyankasaggu11929/priyankasaggu11929.github.io/_drafts/2024-02-15-what-is-ostree.md

 Came back to put a link to openSUSE transactional-update — https://github.com/openSUSE/transactional-update

 All I know so far is, both transactional-update and libostree (aka OSTree) are meant for implementing atomatic updates for linux operating systems.

+---

+I actually came back again to remind me - while it's good (& maybe required) for me to learn about OSTree and transactional-updates right now, but my original topic is learning bootc, and how that works.

+so, go back to bootc, as soon as I have enough of the ostree fundamentals requried to continue with bootc.